Neural timescales from a computational perspective: Timescale as signatures of dynamics supporting network computation

-In particular, efficient optimization of computational models has opened up recent investigations into the connection between observed neural activity and the underlying latent dynamical system.
-By fitting models of neural population activity with latent states governed by, for example, switching linear dynamics, one could extract the time constants of dynamical objects of interest, such as approximate line attractors representing evidence or internal state accumulation \cite{nair_line_2023}.
-Moreover, one could directly compare the temporal dynamics of individual neurons' activity in experimental measurements with that of neurons in task-performing network models (Fig.~\ref{fig:functional}d), both in rate-based and spiking recurrent neural networks, to dissect cellular, network, and learning-related mechanisms of computations underlying e.g., temporal scaling \cite{wang_flexible_2018}, working memory \cite{kim_strong_2021, khajehabdollahi_emergent_2024}, and other motor or cognitive tasks \cite{stefanidi_pretraining_2023}. \\

-These ideas can be further extended to study networks endowed with more sophisticated and biologically-realistic constraints, such as Dale's law\cite{song_training_2016,kim_strong_2021} and dendritic compartmentalization \cite{brenner_tractable_2022}, hypothesized neural computational mechanisms such as oscillatory phase coding\cite{liebe_phase_2022, pals_phaselock_2023}, as well as better analytical tractability (e.g., low-rank RNNs\cite{Mastrogiuseppe2018-zy}) or improved expressiveness, computational power, and trainability \cite{jordan_gated_2021, krishnamurthy_theory_2022, park_persistent_2023}).
-Targeting the same sought-after dynamical repertoires, ``hybrid'' approaches can leverage more sophisticated weight initialization or regularization strategies to nudge the network toward line attractors or limit cycles after training \cite{schmidt_nonlinear_2019, park_persistent_2023}.
-Furthermore, since population activity timescales reflect the state of neural dynamics relative to critical transitions, timescales have also been used to study how the state of dynamics in spiking neuromorphic networks affect the performance of tasks with varying complexity\cite{cramer_neuromorphic_2020}. \\
+Alternatively, one can directly compare single-neuron activity timescales with neurons in task-performing models (\fig\ref{fig:functional}d) to probe network computations, such as temporal scaling~\cite{wang_flexible_2018} and working memory~\cite{kim_strong_2021, khajehabdollahi_emergent_2024}.
+This approach can be further extended to study more complex networks, such as those with more biologically-realistic constraints like Dale's law~\cite{song_training_2016,kim_strong_2021} and dendritic compartmentalization~\cite{brenner_tractable_2022}, hypothesized computational mechanisms such as oscillatory coding~\cite{Liebe2025phase, pals_phaselock_2023}, as well as better analytical tractability (e.g., low-rank RNNs~\cite{Mastrogiuseppe2018-zy}), improved expressiveness, and trainability~\cite{jordan_gated_2021, krishnamurthy_theory_2022, park_persistent_2023}.
+Targeting the same sought-after dynamical repertoires, ``hybrid'' approaches can leverage different weight initialization and regularization strategies to nudge networks toward line attractors or limit cycles after training~\cite{schmidt_nonlinear_2019, park_persistent_2023}.